Champakulam Moolam Boat Race: The legend

 It is said that the Raja of Chempakasseri, Pooradam Thirunal Devanarayanan, built a temple at Ambalappuzha as suggested by the royal astrologers, but just before the installation of the deity (Lord Krishna) he was informed that the idol was not auspicious.

 It was important to install a suitable idol immediately.
 Accordingly, the priests identified another idol of Lord Krishna, kept at the Karinkulam temple in Kurichi.
 This idol was believed to have been given to Arjuna by Lord Krishna himself, and was therefore considered very sacred.
 After getting the idol from Karinkulam temple, the Raja's men set forth by boat for the return journey.
-While returning to Ambalappuzha, night set in, and, as instructed by the Raja, they took shelter at a Christian household, the home of Mappilassery Itty Thommen, in the village of Champakulam.
-Itty Thommen was a loyal subject and a confidant of the king.
+While returning to Ambalappuzha, night set in, and, as instructed by the Raja, they took shelter at a local Hindu household.
+There is some contradictry story around christian household in Kerala at that time which is unlikely as christian missionaries made their way into India during colonial era which is much later.

-Itty Thommen and his family received the men and the idol with great honour.
+The local family received the men and the idol with great honour.
 The next day, the Raja and his entourage turned up at Mappilassery, accompanied by a huge mass of people.
-Pujas were offered to the deity and Itty Thommen and his men also travelled with the flotilla to Ambalapuzha where the idol was duly consecrated and installed with great fanfare.
-On the way, the people of Champakulam and adjoining areas, as well as the priests and laity of the Champakulam Kalloorkadu Church, honoured the Raja and the idol.
+Pujas were offered to the deity and the family and village men also travelled with the flotilla to Ambalapuzha where the idol was duly consecrated and installed with great fanfare.

 These events took place in 1545 A.D.
-The Raja, pleased with the love and affection shown to him by his Christian subjects, declared that henceforth, to commemorate these events, a great water carnival would be held at Champakulam every year, on Moolam day in the Malayalam month of Mithunam.
+The Raja, declared that henceforth, to commemorate these events, a great water carnival would be held at Champakulam every year, on Moolam day - the birth nakshtra of Lord Krishna - in the Malayalam month of Mithunam.
 Thus began the Champakulam Snake Boat Race and related functions, which continue to this day.